About Chef Loi

 Maria Loi’s warmth and huge smile are your first welcome.
 Her table’s colorful bounty is fresh, festive, healthful and reminiscent of her days growing up along the seaside in Greece.
 The dining space echoes with laughter, comfort and delightful conversations; this is where memories are made.
 Everyone seated at the Loi table feels like a special friend, carefully chosen to share this life.
 With Loi, modern knowledge and ancient lore are carefully blended to create a new brand of “soul” food—dining that is as good for your soul as it is for your body.

 Maria Loi’s mischievous grin, sparkling eyes, and culinary prowess have made her a food superstar; she is a popular television chef in Greece and the author of more than 36 cookbooks, and over 150 magazine editions.
 She owns an exquisite gourmet restaurant in idyllic Nafpaktos and has a line of Maria Loi dinnerware and kitchen appliances.
-The Chef’s Club of Greece, a worldwide culinary organization has recognized her as an official Ambassador of Greek Gastronomy; in June of 2016, she was unanimously re-elected for a second term as the official Ambassador.
-She is also the founding partner in a fashion company.
+The Chef’s Club of Greece, a worldwide culinary organization has recognized her as the Global Ambassador of Greek Gastronomy; in June of 2016, she was unanimously re-elected for a second term as the official Ambassador.

 Maria now shares her expertise and knowledge with American audiences.
 She quickly earned a reputation as the U.S. leader in authentic Greek cuisine and ingredients: In March 2012, Maria was invited to cook for President Obama, Vice President Biden, and 250 honored guests at the White House.

-Now, Chef Loi has brought her unique approach to Greek cuisine to Loi Estiatorio, her new restaurant in the heart of Manhattan, an ode to the flavors of Greece (opened February 2015).
-Chef Loi has also partnered with Hampton Forge to create Loi by Hampton Forge, her own line of cookware and tabletop products, which launched at the Chicago Housewares Show in March 2015.
-In January 2016, Chef Loi was the inaugural chef of The Ritz-Carlton Central Park South’s Kitchen-Takeover series, which opened to rave reviews.
-In April 2016, Chef Loi was invited to be a panelist at the Mediterranean Diet Roundtable Conference in LA, with professors from Harvard University, and other decision makers in the food industry.
-In November 2016, Chef Loi was a judge at the inaugural Ernesto Illy Coffee Awards at the UN, and traveled to Australia as a featured chef for OMG Week, a weeklong festival in Melbourne curated by Chef George Calombaris, with the top Greek chefs from around the world.
+Chef Loi brought her unique approach to Greek cuisine to Loi Estiatorio, her flagship restaurant in the heart of Manhattan, an ode to the flavors of Greece (opened February 2015).
+In 2016, Chef Loi was the inaugural chef of The Ritz-Carlton Central Park South’s Kitchen-Takeover series; she was a panelist at the Mediterranean Diet Roundtable Conference in LA, with professors from Harvard University and other decision-makers in the food industry.
+She was a judge at the inaugural Ernesto Illy Coffee Awards at the UN, and traveled to Australia as a featured chef for OMG Week, a weeklong festival in Melbourne curated by Chef George Calombaris, with the top Greek chefs from around the world.

-Chef Loi is deeply involved in Greek and American causes that care for children in need.
-She is a founder of Elpida (the Greek word meaning “hope”), a foundation to support children with cancer.
-She oversees a fund that grants university scholarships to underprivileged students.
-Chef Loi also works closely with The Center for Discovery and their Department of Nourishment Arts as a DaVinci Master Chef.
-In June of 2015, Chef Loi received the prestigious Women’s Award from the Women Together Foundation at the United Nations, honoring her for the philanthropic accomplishments over the years, focusing on her time since moving to the United States.
-In May of 2016, Chef Loi received the Leadership Award from Save Latin America Inc. for her work empowering women across multiple fields.
-Most recently, Chef Loi was inducted in September 2016 into the New York Chapter of Les Dames d’Escoffier, the pre-eminent global women’s organization in the areas of food, wine, and hospitality.
+Chef Loi is deeply involved in causes that care for children in need.
+She is a founder of Elpida (the Greek word meaning “hope”), a foundation to support children with cancer, and oversees a fund that grants university scholarships to underprivileged students.
+Chef Loi also works closely with The Center for Discovery and their Department of Nourishment Arts as a DaVinci Master Chef, as well as with C-CAP (Careers through Culinary Arts Programs), and City Meals on Wheels.
+Her biggest Philanthropic partnership is with the Loukoumi Foundation.
+In 2015, Chef Loi received the prestigious Women’s Award from the Women Together Foundation at the United Nations, honoring her for the philanthropic accomplishments over the years, focusing on her time since moving to the United States.
+In 2016, Chef Loi received the Leadership Award from Save Latin America Inc. for her work empowering women across multiple fields; Chef Loi was also inducted into the New York Chapter of Les Dames d’Escoffier, the pre-eminent globalwomen’s organization in the areas of food, wine, and hospitality.

-Ultimately, her mission in life is simple, subscribing to THE motto – tasty, healthy, easy – Chef Loi wants to change the world, one healthy, Greek bite at a time.
+Ultimately, her mission in life is simple, subscribing to THE Loi motto – tasty, healthy, easy – Chef Loi wants to change the world - one healthy, Greek bite at a time.